Parimal7/parimal7.github.io/_posts/2020-08-08-Google-Sydney-Internship-Online-Assessment.md

 ![email-screenshot]({{ site.baseurl }}/images/google-invite.png "Invitation-to-Google-OA")

-The assessment was scheduled on 17th April, 2020 and I had 1 week to prepare for it.
+The assessment was scheduled on 17th April, 2020 and I had one week to prepare for it.
 I spent all that time practicing on Leetcode.

 The format for OA is you will get two leetcode type questions (ranging from easy to difficult) and 45 minutes of time.
 I cannot discuss the exact questions but both of them were related to trees and were leetcode mediums.
 I solved both with all test cases passing with 10 minutes to spare, and was sure of atleast getting